Just5KY/homey/README.md

         "name": "nextcloud",
         "status": "running",
         "uptime": "up 6 days"

+### portainerControl/\<containerName\>/\<operation\>
+Executes specified operation on specified container through Portainer.
+Valid operations: pause, unpause, start, stop, restart, kill.
+Will attempt to `portainerAuth` if not already authenticated.
+Returns an error if the container name is not found or the operation is not successful.
+Returns `success` if successful.

+### dockerAuth
+TODO: write about socket configuration

+### dockerList
+Returns a list of all running Docker containers and their uptime as reported by the local Docker instance's API.
+Each container is formatted as follows:

+        "name": "nextcloud",
+        "status": "running",
+        "uptime": "up 6 days"

+### dockerControl/\<containerName\>/\<operation\>
+Executes specified operation on specified container through the Docker API.
+Valid operations: pause, unpause, start, stop, restart, kill.
+Returns an error if the container name is not found or the operation is not successful.
+Returns `success` if successful.

 ### floodAuth
 Attempts to authenticate the server with a local Flood API.
 Specify host, port, username, and password in `secretKeys.py`.
 Returns `True` if successful or already authenticated and `False` if the Flood API is unreachable or login information incorrect.